benjamincrozat/laravel-boilerplate/README.md

 ### Back end

 - *predis/predis*, which is used by Laravel if the native extension isn't present;
-- *barryvdh/laravel-ide-helper*, to help you out digging the source code and enjoy a better autocompletion;
 - *codedungeon/phpunit-result-printer*, for a prettier PHPUnit display in your console;
 - *itsgoingd/clockwork*, to help you debug and optimize your application;
 - *laravel/dusk*, for easy browser testing;
 - *laravel/homestead*, if you don't want to use Valet or Docker;
 - *shipping-docker/vessel*, if you don't want to use Valet or Vagrant.

-I also removed the `Test` namespace to simplifify the code in that part.
-I still can't see why it's useful.

 ### Front end

-I removed jQuery/Bootstrap stuff, kept [Vue.js](https://vuejs.org/), [Axios](https://github.com/axios/axios) and added [Tailwind CSS](https://tailwindcss.com/).
-The [Mix configuration](/webpack.mix.js) can strip all unused CSS when compiling for production.
-You can end up with pretty much 10Kb CSS!
+I removed the jQuery and Bootstrap stuff, kept [Vue.js](https://vuejs.org/) and [Axios](https://github.com/axios/axios) and added [Tailwind CSS](https://tailwindcss.com/).
+The [Mix configuration](/webpack.mix.js) can strip all unused styles when compiling for production, which dramatically reduce file size!

 ## Usage

 ```bash
 composer create-project benjamincrozat/laravel-boilerplate example
 ```

-Then, it's just like any fresh Laravel project.

 ## License